JauntyJJS/RMedicine2025_pretestcad/README.md

-# pretestcad - An R package for Pretest Probability for Coronary Artery
+# pretestcad - An R package for Pretest Probability for CAD
-Disease

 Here are the